sahmadova03/ijc437-ijc445--music-chart-prediction/README.md

-# ijc437/ ijc445 -music-chart-prediction
-IJC437 – Introduction to Data Science coursework: Predicting Billboard Hot 100 chart success using lyrics and metadata in R
-# ijc437/ ijc445 – Music Chart Success Prediction using Lyrics and Metadata
+# ijc437 / ijc445 – Music Chart Success Prediction using Lyrics and Metadata

+IJC437 – Introduction to Data Science
+IJC445 – Data Visualisation

+University of Sheffield

+---

 ## Project Overview
-This project was developed as part of the **IJC437 – Introduction to Data Science** and  **IJC445 – Data Visualisation** modules at the University of Sheffield.
+This project was developed as part of the **IJC437 – Introduction to Data Science** and
+**IJC445 – Data Visualisation** modules at the University of Sheffield.

 The aim of the project is to investigate whether song lyrics and basic artist-related metadata can be used to predict commercial success on the **Billboard Hot 100** chart.

 Using a structured data science workflow, the project applies text mining and machine learning techniques in R to model the likelihood of a song reaching the **Top 50** of the Billboard Hot 100 between **2000 and 2023**.

+---

 ## Research Aim
 The primary aim of this study is to evaluate the predictive power of lyrical content, represented using TF-IDF features, combined with artist-related metadata, in identifying songs that achieve chart success.